Ricardo-Werner-Rivas/pyrcore/README.md

 However, no rule forbids me to learn from other people, so I'll be reading pull requests from forked repositories, but I will code any changes myself.

 Once the project is defended, contributions will be open.
 To contribute, fork this repository and clone it locally.

+There are two branches:
+* **PyPI**: the main branch, for releases.
+* **TestPyPI**: for pre-releases or development versions.

+Pull requests from TestPyPI to PyPI will only be done by the owner when a new release is ready.